OlofHarrysson/anyfig/README.md

 python path/to/file.py --seed=69
 ```

-If the input argument doesn't exist in the config class, Anyfig will throw and error.
+If the input argument doesn't exist in the config class, Anyfig will throw an error.

 ```python
 import anyfig